Covaxin: Trials on minors

 In May 2021, Drugs Controller General of India (DCGI) approved clinical trials in the age group of 2 to 18 years.
 The trials are conducted at AIIMS Delhi and Patna.
 As many as 54 children had registered at the AIIMS Patna.
 In total 525 participants are enrolled in the study as per clinical trial data.

 Variants

 In December 2020, the Alpha variant or lineage B.1.1.7, was identified in the UK.
-An in vitro study on this variant was carried out and preliminary results show Covaxin to be effective in neutralizing this strain.
+An in vitro study on this variant was carried out and preliminary results show Covaxin to be effective in neutralising this strain.

-In April 2021, the Indian Council of Medical Research reported that the vaccine has shown promising results in neutralizing lineage B.1.617.
+In April 2021, the Indian Council of Medical Research reported that the vaccine has shown promising results in neutralising lineage B.1.617.

-In May 2021, a joint investigation by the scientists of National Institute of Virology (NIV) India, found the vaccine effective in neutralizing the Zeta variant or lineage P.2 (previously known as B.1.1.28).
+In May 2021, a joint investigation by the scientists of the National Institute of Virology, found the vaccine effective in neutralising the Zeta variant or lineage P.2 (previously known as B.1.1.28).